Freaky Tales (film): "Strength in Numbers: The Gilman Strikes Back"

-Young punk rock fans, including Tina (Ji-young Yoo) and Lucid (Jack Champion), exit a movie at the Grand Lake Theater when they hear Nazi skinheads in a pickup truck yelling slurs at the crowd outside the theater.
+Young punk rock fans, including Tina and Lucid, exit a movie at the Grand Lake Theater when they hear Nazi skinheads in a pickup truck yelling slurs at the crowd outside the theater.
 They then attend a show of Operation Ivy at 924 Gilman Street when it is also attacked by Nazis who assault the punk fans and destroy the music equipment, ending the show.
 The next day, the punk rock community vote to organize a defense against future attacks by the Nazis.
 As they are falling in love, Lucid buys Tina a spiked bracelet for Nazi-stabbing.
 When the Nazis return to Gilman, the punks are well-armed.
 The punks of Gilman defeat the Nazis in a cartoonish fight scene.
 Tina's spiked bracelet emits a magical green light as she fights.
 The Nazis retreat in their dented pickup trucks and The Punks end the night singing the Black Flag song "Rise Above."